d-henn/tfc-variables-by-environment/README.md

 ## Examples

 Ultimately, there are endless possibilities to solve the problem from above.
-But the examples listed below were some of the approaches I find worthy of mentioning and are ordered by my personal preference.
+But the examples listed below are some of the approaches I find worthy of mentioning and are ordered by my personal preference.

 > **Note:** For demonstration purposes, each example will assume that there are two workspaces: `test` & `prod`.